 f.
 Center or program names should in general only be used where the center or is the sole or main occupant of a building where the center is a particularly prominent one (e.g. the Kinsey Institute.)

-3. All building signs should also contain the two letter building code and street address to assist with way-finding.
+3. All building signs should also contain the street address to assist with way-finding.
 This then links the signage to campus maps.

 4. Buildings may have multiple building signs to aid in way-finding, (e.g. for some buildings on the Old Crescent at IUB.)